How To Request A Tattoo Appointment

-Your next step is to contact the artist you'd like to work with and ask if they would like to take on your tattoo project.
-If they accept, they will arrange a time to schedule an in-person consultation, and collect a deposit before scheduling your actual tattoo appointment.
-We are fortunate to receive more requests for tattoo work than we can accommodate at any given time, so if your design does not fit within the artist's preferred tattooing styles, or they simply can't take on any new work at the moment, they might decline and, if they are able, make a recommendation for another artist who would do a great job at it.
-If this is the case please be respectful that we have to turn away some work to do a great job at the ones we do accept, not compromise quality or time spent with clients to take on a higher volume.
-We want you to end up with the artist that has the time, interest and ability to give you the attention your tattoo deserves, and who will do an amazing job at it, even if they don't work in our shop.
-Additionally, if your chosen artist does not make a recommendation for someone else, it is because they do not have a good local choice to offer.
-Boston has a deficit of tattoo artists for the local volume of demand, so it is common to have to research on your own, and travel to the right artist.
+We are fortunate to receive more requests for tattoo work than we can accommodate at any given time, so please don’t take it personally.
+If your design does not fit within the artist's specialties, or they simply can't take on any new work at the moment, they will decline.
+We have to turn away some work because we will not compromise quality or time spent with clients to take on a higher volume.
+We want you to end up with an artist that has the time, interest and ability to give you the attention your tattoo deserves, and who will do an amazing job at it, even if they don't work in our shop.

 What happens at a consultation?

 It is super helpful to bring in any reference pictures of tattoos, artwork, or photos that you like the look of to help explain your ideas to your artist, but remember we are all custom artists, and will use your references as inspiration only and not directly copy someone else's tattoo that you bring in.
-Don't worry, this will ensure that you get a super unique tattoo designed just for you.
+This ensures that you get a super unique tattoo designed just for you.
 We do have a large library of reference material for you to check out, but do not have many pre-drawn ("flash") designs, with the exception of some drawn by our artists.
-Since our artists all work in a set drawing style, we realize we can not effectively tattoo 100% of styles.
-If you want a tattoo in a style that we don't feel like we can rock effectively, we will happily give you a recommendation for an artist if we can, even if they don't work with us.
-We firmly believe that commissioning a tattoo is just that, commissioning a piece of artwork from an artist that you connect with.
-We prefer to tattoo a smaller amount of customers who "get" our work, to give as personalized a service as we can.
-We hope you understand and appreciate that as well.

 What types of payment do you accept?

 We accept Cash and Credit Cards (Visa, MC, AmEx, and Discover).
-While we do accept cards, like any small business we appreciate cash transactions, and luckily for all of us there is a Bank of America ATM in the lobby of our building, so you can get cash without even going outside (or carrying it on the train).
-How convenient!
+We do accept cards, but like any small business we appreciate cash transactions.